frangio68/Min-Cost-Flow-Class/ReadMe.md

 -  doxygen/: doxygen files to produce the documentation

--  License.md: the text of the "GNU Lesser General Public License", Version 2.1, under which this code is distributed
+-  License.md: the text of the "GNU Lesser General Public License", Version 3.0, under which this most of this code is distributed (but not all of it, see RelaxIV below)

 -  MCFClass/: definition of the base class